 Call Today for a Tour & One-On-One Visit with the

 Click here for a quick guide to how to enroll your child!

-Click here to download a guide to our curriculum.
+Click here to download a guide to our lower elementary curriculum.

 Thank you for your interest in the Montessori School of Pullman, WA.
 Our goal is to prepare an individual learning experience for each child.
 Our environment creates an atmosphere where children love to learn.

 We provide an innovative, yet time tested curriculum which meets all children where they are and helps them develop into life-long learners and responsible citizens of the world.

 Children learn at their own pace, guided by highly qualified teachers, using hands on materials in a kind, peaceful, beautiful classroom.
 The Montessori School of Pullman strives to maximize the most dynamic period in human life, and prepare children to successfully integrate into the culture where they live, and will live.

 The Montessori School of Pullman was established as a non-profit corporation in 1968.
 It is conveniently located in Gladish Community Center and is open from 7:30 AM to 5:30 PM daily.
 We accept children aged 2 to 9 years of age.
 Children aged 2 are enrolled in our Montessori Beginnings program.
 Children 3 – 6 are in a multi- aged preschool and kindergarten program.
 Children 6-9 are in a multi-aged lower elementary program.
 In the future, we plan to expand through fifth grade, to allow children to complete the whole of their elementary program in the Montessori school, and then transition into the Public School for Middle School.

 To provide a carefully prepared environment based upon the Montessori education philosophy, within which children are able to actively participate to realize their full potential.